vk-cs/docs-public/docs/en/main/base/iaas/vm-images/packer/packer.md

 Packer allows to create virtual machine images with required parameters via configuration file.

-Packer will create and start virtual machine with Ubuntu-22.04 operating system from the list of basic images.
-Then packer will install nginx and create boot disk snapshot.
-After all operations, virtual machine and it's boot disk will be deleted.
+Packer will create and start Ubuntu-22.04 virtual machine from the list of basic images.
+Then Packer will install Nginx and create boot disk snapshot.
+After all operations, the virtual machine and its boot disk will be deleted.

 ## Preparing to work with Packer